 Not at all.
 Traditional sales doesn’t quite fit EdTech.
 The sales process here is relational, consultative, and rooted in trust.

 It’s a tough question—because it touches on many layers.
-First, there's a real problem we solve.
-Our tech tackles issues that are deeply rooted in higher education.
+First, there's a real problem we solve. uPlanner tech tackles issues that are deeply rooted in higher education.
 For example, most universities don’t use more than 60% of their infrastructure.
 And retention?
 On average, they lose half of their students before graduation.
 These are critical problems, and we bring real solutions.

 Second, from a Chilean or broader Latin American perspective, the entrepreneurship ecosystem still leans heavily on funding from family and friends.
 There’s limited experience in serious capital raising.
-What’s been key for uPlanner is the resilience of our CEO, Juan Pablo.
+What’s been key for uPlanner is the resilience of the CEO, Juan Pablo.
 He pushed through, sought funding creatively, and kept growing the vision.

 Third, it’s about proof of value.
 Our success has spread through real case studies—word of mouth across institutions.
 For example, our current work with the UAE Ministry of Higher Education happened because they saw a project we did in Mexico.
 And that project?
 It came from one in Peru.
 It’s all about relationships and a chain of proven results.